spryker/docker-sdk/docs/09-troubleshooting.md

 ***

 **when**
-You get a an error similar to the following:
+You get an error similar to the following:
 ```bash
 Unable to find image "eugenmayer/unison:hostsync_@.2' Locally
 docker: Error response from daemon: manifest for eugenmayer/unison:hostsync_@.2 not found: manifest unknown: manifest unknown.